 Engage your students through self-assessment activities such as formative assessments.
 Teachers and lecturers don’t need to be the only people to provide students with feedback, they can also assess their abilities.

 Brainstorming can also be an optimal way to promote a collaborative work and study environment.
-Offering feedback rather than criticism on others’ ideas will help to promote a sense of group effort and develop feedback and teamwork skills.
-Collaborating and taking the time to listen to a range of other ideas and suggestions will also help to promote a more engaging learning environment.
+Offering feedback rather than criticism of others’ ideas will help to promote a sense of group effort and develop feedback and teamwork skills.

 Making room for discussion in the classroom can be a great way to engage your students in the classroom.
-Using open-ended and a way to poll students to collect opinions can spark a lively debate.
 Enabling your students to discuss something they have an opinion about, or are even passionate about will encourage them to participate in the class.

 Engage your students differently with a reflection session.
-A reflection is an important tool for learning and improving.
+Reflection is an important tool for learning and improving.
 Students can look back and see what they have learned, where they have excelled, what they still need to improve upon, and what their ultimate goal is.